 In summary, the new version clarifies a number of specific details, adds an additional new test, removes restrictions on testing parts used in food processing, clarifies restrictions applying to high-strength steels subject to hydrogen embrittlement and adds clarifying information in the new addendum X2.
 For more information about how RP abrasives innovative passivation services may help you, please contact us today.

-AMS refers to Aerospace Material Specification which are developed and published by SAE International.
+AMS refers to Aerospace Material Specification which is developed and published by SAE International.
 The Society of Automotive Engineers started in 1905 and quickly began working with other engineering societies.
 In 2006, at the age of 101, its name changed to SAE International.

 AMS 2700 is the standard most frequently used by the aerospace industry for describing and controlling the process of passivation.

-In summary, both standards describe and control how stainless steel (corrosion resistant steel) can be made more stainless or corrosion resistant, thereby allowing products to work in harsh conditions, to work longer and to be more reliable than they otherwise would be.
+In summary, both standards describe and control how stainless steel (corrosion-resistant steel) can be made more stainless or corrosion resistant, thereby allowing products to work in harsh conditions, to work longer and to be more reliable than they otherwise would be.
 To learn more about the innovative passivation services RP Abrasives provides, including citric acid passivation, contact us today.